Crusader Kings 3 armies: How to increase, raise, and replenish levies and armies in Crusader Kings 3

-One of the most important things in Crusader Kings 3 is your army.
-Without soldiers, you’ll be a prime target for invasion by warmongering neighbouring Jarls, as well as being unable to expand your territory by force.
+How do I increase my army in Crusader Kings 3?
+Whether you're an old CK3 pro by now or a new player brought in by the recent console release, one of the most important things in your game of Crusader Kings 3 is your army.
+Without soldiers, you'll be a prime target for invasion by warmongering neighbouring Jarls, as well as being unable to expand your territory by force.

 Here's how to raise and replenish your levies and armies in Crusader Kings 3.